-- a.
-The School conducts ongoing education and training, including in-service programs, to inform and remind students and employees about the dangers of illegal and unauthorized involvement with drugs and alcohol. - b.
-Among the topics that may be discussed and explained further in these education and training programs are the health risks associated with chemical substance abuse, social effects of chemical and substance abuse, and the applicable legal sanctions under local, state, and federal law for illegal involvement with drugs and alcohol. - c.
-The School publicizes and discusses this Program on Illegal Drugs and Alcohol at least annually.
-Thus, students and employees are informed and reminded regularly of the School's policy, the expected standards of behavior, and the potential for corrective action for violations of the policy. - d.
-The School makes efforts to inform and remind students about the availability of rehabilitation and counseling services.
+- education related to the health risks associated with chemical substance abuse, social effects of chemical and substance abuse, and the applicable legal sanctions under local, state, and federal law for illegal involvement with drugs and alcohol. - publication and discussions on Illegal Drugs and Alcohol at least annually.
+Thus, students and employees are informed and reminded regularly of the school's policy, the expected standards of behavior, and the potential for corrective action for violations of the policy. - efforts to inform and remind students about the availability of rehabilitation and counseling services.